michaloblastni/BCI-working-from-distance/README.md

-# Extending BCI (i.e. EEG-based or other) to work from a distance without wearing anything.
+# Researching a new type of signal that can stimulate or sense neural activity from a distance without wearing anything
 https://www.researchgate.net/publication/236191317_A_capacitive_biocompatible_and_adhesive_electrode_for_long-term_and_cap-free_monitoring_of_EEG_signals

 https://www.nature.com/articles/srep36508